-This cooling capacity offers zero curtailment or disruption of the heat recovery-based heating systems of the Stanford Energy System Innovations (SESI) program, which came online in 2015.
-SESI enables the transition of the campus energy supply from a fossil fuel system to an electrically powered heating and cooling system that will allow the university to reach its target of reducing Scope 1 and Scope 2 emissions by 80% in 2021-four years ahead of the goal.
+This added cooling capacity is a key component of the Stanford Energy System Innovations (SESI) program, which was launched in 2015.
+SESI enables the transition of the campus energy supply from a fossil fuel system to an electrically powered heating and cooling system.
+This will allow the university to reach its target of reducing Scope 1 and 2 emissions by 80% in 2025 from a 2011 baseline, three years ahead of the university's stated goal.
 At that point, Stanford will rely on 100% renewable electricity to power the campus.
 Through SESI, the campus has been able to model environmentally and economically sustainable heating and cooling systems at a district level.